elixir-lang/elixir-lang.github.com/getting-started/module-attributes.markdown

 ## As "constants"

-Elixir developers will often use module attributes as constants:
+Elixir developers often use module attributes when they wish to make a value more visible or reusable:

 ```elixir
 defmodule MyServer do